fbpx

 If you’ve ever eaten a tomato in the winter and you live in a latitude where winter means snow, perhaps you’ve wondered how a tomato appeared in your market when it was cold enough outside to freeze honey.
 According to Barry Estabrook’s Tomatoland, if you live in the Northeast U.S., that tomato most likely came from Florida.

-Tomatoland begins as Estabrook is driving through Florida, following a tractor-trailer truck which he believes is loaded with Granny Smith apples.
+Tomatoland begins as Estabrook is driving through Florida, following a tractor-trailer truck that he believes is loaded with Granny Smith apples.
 After a few of the fruit-in-question sail off the truck and hit his car, he examines the projectiles only to discover that they’re hard, indestructible green tomatoes.
 Thus begins Estabrook’s journey into how multi-billion dollar corporations have turned a delicious fruit into something unsavory.

 Why are so many tomatoes grown in Florida when the weather is the worst for growing them?

-Florida, it turns out, has one of the worst climates and worst soils in which to grow tomatoes: the air is very humid (tomatoes prefer bone dry), which makes the plants very susceptible to a litany of fungal diseases; tomatoes did not evolve in Florida, so they haven’t adapted to the insect life there -consequently hordes of pests continuously munch on the plants; and the soil is sandy and porous (tomatoes prefer loamy soils).
+Florida, it turns out, has one of the worst climates and worst soils in which to grow tomatoes: the air is very humid (tomatoes prefer bone dry), which makes the plants very susceptible to a litany of fungal diseases; tomatoes did not evolve in Florida, so they haven’t adapted to the insect life there – consequently, hordes of pests continuously munch on the plants, and the soil is sandy and porous (tomatoes prefer loamy soils).
 As a result, tomatoes in Florida are awash in a mind-boggling amount of fertilizers and pesticides.

 To get a successful crop, they pump the soil full of chemical fertilizers and..blast the plants with more than one hundred different herbicides and pesticides, including some of the most toxic in agribusiness’s arsenal.
 Workers are exposed to these chemicals on a daily basis.
 The toll includes eye and respiratory ailments, exposure to known carcinogens, and babies born with horrendous birth defects.
 Not all the chemicals stay behind in the fields once the tomatoes are harvested.
 The US Department of Agriculture has found residues of thirty-five pesticides on tomatoes destined for supermarket produce sections.Barry Estaboork, Tomatoland